PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Methodological Details

-After matching, we compute the object loss over all categories using the optimal assignments:
+After obtaining the optimal assignments, we compute the object loss over all categories as:

-where \( \mathcal{C}\) denotes the set of all object categories.
-Each loss term in Eq. \eqref{eq:line_loss} is normalized by the number of real (i.e., non-padded) ground-truth primitives in the corresponding sample.
-The normalized losses are then averaged across the batch.

-The weights \( \lambda_{\mathcal{O}}^{\text{prob.}}, \lambda_{\mathcal{O}}^{\text{center}}\) and \( \lambda_{\mathcal{O}}^{\text{Chol.}} \) are configured differently for bipartite matching and loss computation.
-For \textbf{matching}, we use fixed values across all object categories: \( \lambda_{\mathcal{O}}^{\text{prob.}} = 6 \), \( \lambda_{\mathcal{O}}^{\text{center}} = 3 \), and \( \lambda_{\mathcal{O}}^{\text{Chol.}} = 3 \).
-Here, we prioritize the BCE term to avoid pairing low-confidence predictions with real ground-truth instances.
-The center and Cholesky terms are given equal weight, reflecting their shared importance for accurate geometric alignment.
-During \textbf{loss computation}, we use different weights for object categories based on their fixed number of predicted primitives.
-Specifically, categories are grouped into low-, medium-, and high-count ranges, with higher weights assigned to higher-count groups.
-This adjustment accounts for the fact that individual losses are normalized by the number of real ground-truth primitives in each sample.
-Without it, high-count categories, which typically contain more real instances per sample, would contribute less to the overall loss, making them harder for the model to learn.
-For each group, we set the center \( \lambda_{\mathcal{O}}^{\text{center}} \) and Cholesky \( \lambda_{\mathcal{O}}^{\text{Chol.}} \) weights such that their corresponding losses are of similar magnitude.
-This ensures that both geometric components contribute equally during training.
-We assign a smaller weight \( \lambda_{\mathcal{O}}^{\text{prob.}} \) to the BCE loss compared to \( \lambda_{\mathcal{O}}^{\text{center}} \) and \( \lambda_{\mathcal{O}}^{\text{Chol.}} \), since accurate existence prediction is already encouraged by the earlier matching step.
-Increasing this weight would unnecessarily emphasize the BCE term, reducing the influence of the geometric components in the overall loss. \tabref{tab:object_loss_weights} summarizes the final weights per group.
+where \( \mathcal{C}\) denotes the set of object categories.
+Each term in~\eqnref{eq:line_loss} is normalized by the number of real (\ie non-padded) ground-truth primitives in the corresponding sample, and the normalized losses are averaged across the batch.
+The weights \( \lambda_{\mathcal{O}}^{\text{prob.}}, \lambda_{\mathcal{O}}^{\text{center}}\), and \( \lambda_{\mathcal{O}}^{\text{Chol.}} \) are configured differently for bipartite matching and for the final loss computation.
+For \textbf{matching}, we use category-agnostic constants: \( \lambda_{\mathcal{O}}^{\text{prob.}} = 6 \), \( \lambda_{\mathcal{O}}^{\text{center}} = 3 \), and \( \lambda_{\mathcal{O}}^{\text{Chol.}} = 3 \).
+This weighting emphasizes the BCE term to discourage pairing low-confidence predictions with true instances, while assigning equal importance to the center and Cholesky components for accurate geometric alignment.
+During \textbf{loss computation}, the weights vary across object categories according to their fixed number of predicted primitives.
+In particular, categories are grouped into low-, medium-, and high-count ranges, with higher weights assigned to higher-count groups.
+This adjustment compensates for normalization by the number of real primitives.
+Without it, high-count categories, typically containing more real instances per sample, would contribute less to the overall loss, leading to underfitting.
+Within each group, the center and Cholesky weights are balanced so that their corresponding losses have comparable magnitudes, ensuring that both geometric components contribute equally.
+The BCE term receives a smaller weight than the geometric terms, as existence confidence is already reinforced by the previous matching stage.
+Increasing its weight would disproportionately emphasize classification over geometry.
+The final group-specific weights are summarized in \tabref{tab:object_loss_weights}.